carbon-language/carbon-lang/llvm/docs/CommandLine.rst

   unrecognized option strings to it as values instead of signaling an error.
 As with ``cl::CommaSeparated``, this modifier only makes sense with a `cl::list`_ option.

+.. _cl::DefaultOption:

+* The **cl::DefaultOption** modifier is used to specify that the option is a default that can be overridden by application specific parsers.
+For example, the ``-help`` alias, ``-h``, is registered this way, so it can be overridden by applications that need to use the ``-h`` option for another purpose, either as a regular option or an alias for another option.

 .. _response files: